Welcome to our Nursery page!

 The four Specific Areas of learning that run alongside the Prime Areas are Literacy, Mathematics, Understanding of the World and Expressive Arts and Design.

-We work hard to ensure our environment and staff interaction ensures the children develop to the best of their ability in these key areas of learning.
+Our environment and staff interaction ensures the children develop to the best of their ability in these key areas of learning.
 We strive to ensure that at all times we offer a curriculum that is exciting and fun and one that will reflect the school's ethos of learning through experience.

 Our Nursery environment